Who are Community Boards’ mediators?

 I know the other person would never want to mediate.
 What can Community Boards do?

-We ask people to be open-minded and not assume the other person would be unwilling to mediate without first being asked.
+We ask people to be open-minded and not assume the other person is unwilling to mediate without first being invited.
 Remember, this is a voluntary process.
 We have a good success rate bringing people together, even in situations with a lot of anger and hostility.
 We work hard to make all mediations safe and respectful.

 What if I mediate and things don’t work out later, can I still take legal action?

 You lose no legal rights by attempting mediation, or if the terms in your final agreement are not fulfilled by the other party.
-You can pursue any legal remedy you want.
+You can pursue legal remedies.
 You may also try to mediate the problem a second time with Community Boards.